Julian Alps Trekking – Sloveniafrom

 - Water bottle (preferably reusable) not bigger than 1 litre.

-- Food - snacks, granola bars, chocolate (optional - can be bought at all mountain huts)
+- Food - snacks, granola bars, chocolate (optional - can also be bought at mountain huts).

 Never underestimate extreme and unpredictable mountain weather.
 Come prepared for any weather conditions.
 Keep in mind that you will spend your days high in the mountains.
 Even on hottest summer days, the weather in the mountains can change quickly.
 Thunderstorms are relatively common in July and August.
 They develop rather quickly, but usually build up in the late afternoons and evenings, so it is best to start hikes early in the morning.

-The hike is considered a challenging activity with a demanding climb to Mt.
-Triglav.
-Although certain parts of a trail may seem easy due to low incline, they do demand high level of endurance and can be challenging for those, who are not used of longer hikes.
-The climb to the summit of Mt.
-Triglav is via ferrata (italian for “iron way”), which is an extremely steep climb on steel ladders and steel wires and is not recommended for people, who are not in a good physical condition or are afraid of heights.
+The hike is considered a challenging activity with an optional demanding climb to Mt Triglav.
+Although certain parts of a trail may seem easy due to low incline, they do demand high level of endurance and can be challenging for those, who are not used to longer hikes.
+The optional climb to the summit of Mt Triglav is via ferrata (italian for “iron way”), which is an extremely steep climb on steel ladders and steel wires and is not recommended for people, who are not in good physical condition or are afraid of heights.
 The climb is also not recommended for children younger than 15 years and pregnant women.

-- All travelers are required to notify us before booking the tour of any medical conditions they might be suffering from, as well as dietary restrictions.
-All medications can and should be brought to all activities in the program.
+- All travellers, before booking the tour, are required to notify us of any medical conditions they might be suffering from, as well as dietary restrictions.
+All medications can and should be brought along.
 If you suffer from any medical conditions, we strongly suggest that you consult your physician before booking a tour to receive an expert medical advice.
-We are more than happy to discuss and recommend the most suitable adventure for you based on your conditions, but cannot carry a responsibility for your health.
+We are more than happy to discuss and recommend the most suitable adventure for you, based on your conditions, but cannot carry a responsibility for your health.

-- Do not bring too much water – 1 ,5 litre/person is enough.
-The path passes by mountain huts where you can get a refill and you will be able to enjoy fresh mountain spring water found a couple of times along a way, which is a special treat on its own.
+- Do not bring too much water – 1,5 litre/person is enough.
+The path passes by mountain huts, where you can get a refill, and you will be able to enjoy fresh mountain spring water found a couple of times along the way, which is a special treat on its own.